RAIDUIX-DEVELOPER/raiduix-neuratone/README.md

 - If audio fails to start initially: ensure a user gesture occurred (autoplay policies) – click a Play button.
 - Noise effect error about AudioWorklet?
 The app loads the worklet per‑context; if you hot‑reloaded, toggle the Effect preview or restart the layer.
 - Layer removal leaves ghost audio?
 Engines call `stop()` + `dispose()` before store removal – check console for any thrown DOMExceptions and retry.
+- If effects don’t seem to apply: the engine rebuilds the per‑layer effect chain on updates—toggle the effect off/on to force a reconcile if you hot‑reloaded during development.
+- Phaser specific: creation uses a rate/depth/stages signature with feedback set via a setter—ensure your UI maps those correctly.
+- Ring Mod & other previews: the Effects Library uses a separate preview path with an injected oscillator so effects are audible without a layer.

+## 🌐 SEO, PWA, and Analytics

+- SEO: `app/sitemap.ts` and `app/robots.ts` generate sitemap and robots; new preset routes are included.
+- PWA: `next-pwa` is wired for production builds; service worker is not active in dev.
+- Analytics: `@vercel/analytics` can be enabled per page or globally; keep usage minimal for privacy.

+## 🧰 Development Scripts

+Scripts defined in `package.json`:

+- `dev` — Next.js dev server (Turbopack)
+- `build` — Production build (Turbopack)
+- `start` — Start production server
+- `lint` — Run Next lint
+- `analyze:bundle` — Visualize bundle size
+- `test`, `test:watch`, `test:ci` — Jest test suite

+Optional tasks (VS Code tasks.json) are available in this repo to streamline CI‑like checks.

+## 🧯 Troubleshooting FAQ

+- No audio on first play?
+Most browsers require a user gesture—click Play once to unlock the AudioContext.
+- Hearing clicks on isochronic pulses?
+The gate uses smoothing, but avoid extreme pulse rates; 0.1–50 Hz is the intended range.
+- Ghost audio after hot‑reload?
+Stop layers and restart; engines call stop+dispose, but dev hot‑swap can leave dangling nodes.
+- Noise effect failed to initialize?
+The noise AudioWorklet is loaded per context—toggle the effect or reload the page.
+- CPU high on mobile?
+Reduce active layers, disable heavy effects (reverb/compressor), and lower visualizer quality.

+## ♿ Accessibility & Performance

+- Color contrast meets accessible defaults; motion is subtle and respects reduced‑motion where possible.
+- Audio output uses a master bus with DC blocking, gentle compression, and soft clipping to avoid spikes.
+- Effects and analysers are shared and reused where possible to minimize CPU.

 ## 🧭 Roadmap (Potential Next Steps)